bingli8899/BEM780_NGS_tutorials/README.md

 ```
 ./script/software_installation.sh
 ```
-If there is any problem of running the code, I would suggest to run chunks of codes as separated by the #### in either script to figure out the issues.
+If there is any problem of running the code, I would suggest to run separate chunks of codes as separated by the #### in either script to figure out the issues.

 # Understand the dataset
 Sequencing raw reads are typically stored in fastq (fq, fq.gz) or sometimes fasta (.fa, .fa.gz) files.
 Most early stage NGS analysis softwares could recognize the zipped (.gz) format.
 For paried-read sequences, each sample has two files .R1 (forward sequencing) and .R2 (backward sequencing).